imrane-boucher/eda_restaurant_paris/README.md

 ## Further work:

 * The final analysis was based on 877 restaurants.
-I intend in the future to replicate this analysis on a larger sample (to get closer of the actual population) and verify it this current analysis holds on
+I intend in the future to replicate this analysis on a larger sample (to get closer of the actual population) and verify if this current analysis holds on
 * I focused my analysis on trying to find the best location for value restaurants, I could instead try to find the location where I can find the highest vegan quality restaurants (which might be useful when taking out my girl friend)
 * I could precise my analysis on categories of restaurants and explore which categories are bring the best value for price etc.
 * Finally I project on analysing the restaurant scene in other big cities